leytilera/addonscript-spec/docs/concepts/flags.md

 - `incompatible` This flag specifies, that the manifest is not compatible with the side which has this flag set.
   If a side has this flag, this side will completly be ignored for the manifest.
 - `instance` This flag specifies, that this is a manifest of an [instance addon](instance.md).
+- `env` This flag is only valid for [instance addons](instance.md).
+It specifies, that the [environment builder API](../api/features/env.md) will be used to bet the launch files for this addon.
+  An addon with this flag MUST have the [env_api](../schema/manifest.md#envapi) property.

 ## Relational flags